mieweb/docs/content/functions/system-administration/data-migration/lost-time-import-tool.md

 <tr>
 <td>incidents.reported_datetime</td>
 <td><br />
 Datetime incident was reported.
 When manually creating a new case in {{% system-name %}} via an encounter in an employee's chart, the reported date assumes "current date/time" as the reported date in the background and this is displayed in view only on encounter and a column in the Common Case Report.
 There is no editable field in front-end of {{% system-name %}} for this reported date.
-If client has ability for their employee's to report incidents via their portal, it would be the date they reported it via the portal.Must be in date format of YYYY-MM-DD and time format of HH:MM:SS</td>
+If client has ability for their employees to report incidents via their portal, it would be the date they reported it via the portal.Must be in date format of YYYY-MM-DD and time format of HH:MM:SS</td>
 <td>19</td>
 <td>2001-01-08 08:30:00</td>
 </tr>